dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-5-cns-for-infra.md

 }
 ~~~~

+&#8680; Enable the Master to be schedulable:

+    oadm manage-node master.lab --schedulable=true

+!!!
+Important "Why does the master need to be schedulable?"
+    This is a very simple lab environment :)
+    There is no sophisticated external load-balancing across the infrastructure nodes in place.
+    That's why the OpenShift router will run on the master node.
+The router will get re-deployed when executing the following playbook.

 &#8680; Run the CNS registry playbook that ships with `openshift-ansible`:

     ansible-playbook -i /etc/ansible/ocp-with-glusterfs-registry \
     /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-glusterfs/registry.yml

+&#8680; Disable scheduling on the Master again:

+    oadm manage-node master.lab --schedulable=true

 This will take about 6 minutes to complete.

 !!!
 Important
     As in Module 2, executing the playbook in `byo/openshift-glusterfs/registry.yml` directly post-deployment is not supported in production as of yet.
 Special care has been taken in this lab so that it works here.